-Biological agents are a crucial aspect of health and social care.
+Biological agents are an essential aspect of health and social care.
 They pose both challenges and opportunities for care providers.
 Understanding these agents, their effects, and management is essential.
 This article explores the intricacies of biological agents in health and social care.
 It dissects their impact on environments and safety protocols necessary to manage them.

 Biological Agents